thoo/EMS-Dispatches-Pittsburgh/README.md

 ---

 ## plotly_map_plot.ipynb
 A tutorial on how to use [Plotly](https://plot.ly/) to plot an interactive choropleth map by layering with [Mapbox](https://www.mapbox.com/).
+To use Mapbox, a free regestration is required to obtain a token.

 <img src="images/map.gif" width="618" height="546" />